TooHighToPlay/CS_MASTER_I_SEMESTER/README.md

 This pack is only for learning intention.

-P.S.
+Notes
 -----

-Content can be out of date.
-Please update and make a pull request.
+Report bugs, errors, misunderstandings, bad coding style or whatever content you think needs to be corrected or upgraded directly to me.

-Please follow me on ->
+Follow me on ->

     * https://twitter.com/TooHighToPlay